1newstar/OracleScripts/Docs/sources/RMANCreateStandby.rst

 Don't forget to enable the destination after you have finished working on the standby again!

+    **Note**: Depending on how long the stoppage is for, it is perfectly possible that your primary database server will fill up the FRA with archived logs as these are not being deleted by RMAN due to the setting of the ``ARCHIVELOG DELETION POLICY`` which requires them to be *applied to all standby*.

+    In this case, you may be wise to amend that setting to something like *backed up 2 times* or similar to keep the FRA clear of wasteful files, and, to allow you to restore them to the *primary* server at some point in the future to enable the standby to fetch them on request when we restart managed recovery.

+    If you don't have safe copies of the archived logs for the whole period that the standby has been disabled, you will have to recreate the standby from scratch.

 Create an Application Service
 =============================